5 Top Spectacular Destinations During Monsoon In India

 love rain and nature.
 From northern parts to southern parts, there are many attractive destinations

-in India where one can visit during monsoon.
+in India where one can visit during the monsoon.

 Here are five spectacular destinations best experienced during the rains.